Increasing Access to Maternal and Child Wasting Management Products: Market Analysis and Strategic Options

 Our Work

-This work will be carried out at the global level and in five focus geographies: Ethiopia, Nigeria, Pakistan, Bangladesh, and Tanzania.
-In Ethiopia, Tanzania, and Bangladesh, our work will be conducted at the national level given the centralized public health systems.
-Meanwhile, the focus in Nigeria will be on Kano state, and on Khyber Pakhtunkhwa (KP) province in Pakistan, given the fully decentralized health systems there.
+R4D conducted the project in two phases.
+In the market analysis phase, the team identified the barriers and enablers for introduction or scale-up of the four product classes, looking across four market enabling dimensions: financing, regulatory, supply and demand.
+This market assessment was carried out at the global level and in five focus geographies: Ethiopia, Nigeria, Pakistan, Bangladesh and Tanzania.
+In Ethiopia, Tanzania and Bangladesh, our work was conducted at the national level given the centralized public health systems.
+Meanwhile, the focus in Nigeria was on Kano state, and on Khyber Pakhtunkhwa (KP) province in Pakistan, given the fully decentralized health systems in those two countries.

-Both phases of the project will incorporate targeted research on the malnutrition landscape, focus products and geographies in close collaboration with a variety of stakeholders including donors, implementing partners, ministries of health, procurement agencies, national regulatory authorities, local and international manufacturers to ensure that lives are saved through increased and sustainable access to high-quality malnutrition prevention and treatment products.
+Both phases of the project incorporated targeted research on the malnutrition landscape, focus products and geographies in close collaboration with a variety of stakeholders including donors, implementing partners, ministries of health, procurement agencies, national regulatory authorities, and local and international manufacturers to ensure that lives are saved through increased and sustainable access to high-quality malnutrition prevention and treatment products.

 Global & Regional Initiatives to Catalyze Stronger Systems